ververve/channels/README.md

 alts(c2, t)
 ```

+## Fast and Lightweight

-Channels are very lightweight so you can create a lot of them very cheaply - below we create and chain together 100,000 in <100 milliseconds:
+Channels and `async` blocks are very lightweight so you can create a lot of them very cheaply - below we create and chain together 100,000 in <100 milliseconds:

 ```scala
 val length = 100000